Although there’s not a specific Multiple Sclerosis Diet, practicing a healthy lifestyle and nutrition plan can positively impact how you feel.

+Multiple sclerosis is a chronic autoimmune condition that results in inflammation in the nervous system.
 When your central nervous system gets inflamed, it slows down or blocks signals from your brain to other parts of your body.
 When that happens, you end up with symptoms like dizziness, numbness, and pain.
 What this tells us is, the more you can reduce inflammation in your body, the better your odds are to reduce flare-ups.
-Aside utilizing your diet to reduce inflammation, staying active with MS is also an important lifestyle element to ease symptoms.
+Food can play a large role in helping or worsening someone with multiple sclerosis’ symptoms.
+Read on for ways you can change your diet to be better suited for reducing the frequency of flare-ups.

 Multiple Sclerosis Diet Tips

-Using the Mediterranean Diet as a guide may help get you on the right track for your Multiple Sclerosis Diet.
-If you’re unfamiliar with the Mediterranean Diet, we can help.
-In a nutshell, below are the foods recommended on the Mediterranean Diet:
+Using the Mediterranean Diet as a guide may help get you on the right track for your multiple sclerosis diet.
+Below are the foods recommended on the Mediterranean Diet:

 - fruit and vegetables